AdobeDocs/workfront.en/help/quicksilver/planning/notifications/manage-planning-in-app-notifications.md

 +++ Expand to view access requirements for Workfront Planning.

-You must have the following to be able to access Workfront Planning:
+You must have the following access to perform the steps in this article:

  <table style="table-layout:auto">
 <col>